-Next time you have a nervous breakdown trying to get the cashier to understand what you are ordering, remember it is likely to get worse before it gets better.
+Next time you are having a nervous breakdown trying to get the cashier to understand what you are ordering, remember it is likely to get worse before it gets better.
 Strong communication is everything.
 It can prevent divorces and wars.
 It can save you time, energy, and money.
 We're all on the same team.
 Let's start acting like it.